 Another project he initiated was DIG (Drink, Icing, Glucagon), which provides fast and simple information about diabetes emergency procedures for friends, teachers, counselors, coaches and parents of children with diabetes.

 Jake is a strong advocate for promoting awareness and funding research to find a cure.
 He was one of two students invited to address delegates at the United Nations on the second World Diabetes Day in 2008.
 He was also selected to represent the state of New Jersey at the 2011-2012 JDRF’s Children’s Congress in Washington, DC.

 A community comes together

 Jake manages his diabetes well with an insulin pump.
 The biggest challenge for him right now is managing his blood sugars when he is extremely active with crew, tennis or lacrosse.

 When you talk with Jake though, he really doesn’t want to focus the attention on his own diabetes.
 He would much rather focus on fundraising to find a cure.

-“What began as just two brothers is now over 200 kids in our community who have been involved in fundraising to find a cure for diabetes," Jake says.
-"Clearly one shouldn’t minimize the influence of kids in a community.”
+“What began as just two brothers is now over 200 kids in our community who have been involved in fundraising to find a cure for diabetes. clearly one shouldn't minimize the influence of kids in a community.”

 Jake plans to continue his philanthropic efforts to support others living with diabetes, with the goal of ultimately finding a cure.